Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Alternating Newton-Noda iteration

 \section{Alternating Newton-Noda iteration}

-In \eqref{equ:ALM}, it may take too much time for each inner loop.
+In \eqref{equ:ALM}, it may take too much time for solving subproblems.
+A natural idea for potential improvement is to solve each subproblem inexactly to some extent.
+For instance, one may wonder whether several steps or even only one step NNI of Algorithm \ref{alg:NNI} is enough, instead of solving the subproblem completely every time.
+On the other hand, NNI \cite{du2022newton} requires $A_1$ and $A_2$ to be $M$-matrices in order for the convergence solving subproblems in \eqref{equ:ALM}.
+However, within some scenarios like BEC problems, for accuracy reasons, pseudo-spectral approximation schemes are used.
+It leads to the constraints problem \eqref{equ:problem}, where $A_1$ and $A_2$ cease to be $M$-matrices.
+Therefore, NNI itself needs to be modifed for more general applications.

 In this section, motivated by NNI, we present an alternating Newton-Noda iteration (ANNI), which only conduct one-step modified Newton-Noda step for $\mathbf{u}$ and $\mathbf{v}$ alternatively in each iteration.
 Meanwhile, it still guarantees sufficient descent of the objective value and leads to the global convergence even without the finite difference discretization.

 In NNI, a key idea is to choose $\theta$ satisfying $h(\theta)>0$ as the step 7 of Algorithm \ref{alg:NNI}, so that the sequence $\{\lambda^l\}$ is strictly increasing and finally converges to an eigenvalue of the NEPv.
-Motivated by this, we wonder whether an appreciate $\theta$ can be selected and lead to the sufficient descent of the objective value.
+However, it is unknown that whether a one-step NNI is enough, or even whether such a $\theta$ satisfying $h(\theta)>0$ still exists when $A_1$ and $A_2$ are not $M$-matrices.
+Motivated by this, we wonder whether an appreciate $\theta$ can be selected and lead to the sufficient descent of the objective value, instead of forcing $h(\theta)>0$.
 The ANNI for \eqref{equ:problem} is presented below in Algorithm \ref{alg:ANNI}.
-For each inner one-step modified Newton-Noda step, in addition to the different condition for choosing $\theta$, another difference with the NNI is that we modify the strategy for selecting $\lambda$.
+For each inner one-step modified Newton-Noda step, in addition to the different condition for choosing $\theta$, another difference with the NNI is that we also modify the strategy for selecting $\lambda$ to guarantee the convergence.